inugami-dev64/Deng/README.md

     - In renderer.h change ``` #define DEBUG 1 ``` to ``` #define DEBUG 0 ``` <br>
     - Run ``` $ make precompile ``` and then ``` $ make ``` <br>

 PS!
-I haven't tried to compile it on windows yet! <br>
+I haven't tried to compile and run it on windows yet! <br>